The 10 Mississippi Cities With The Largest Black Population For 2023

-There are now 42 million people who identify as Black or African American living in America, making up 12% of the total population.
-According to the most recent American Community Survey, the Black population in Mississippi is 1,109,577 - at 37.4% of the total population of Mississippi.
+Roughly 42 million people identifying as Black or African American live in the United States, making up 12% of the total population.
+According to the most recent American Community Survey, the Black population in Mississippi is 1,098,675 – at 37.1% of the total population of Mississippi.

 We agree.